ericniebler/stl2/ext/proxy/Dxxxx.md

     };
 ```

 The result of the dereference operation must be convertible to a const reference of the iterator's value type.
 This works trivially for all iterators whose reference type is an lvalue reference, and it also works for some proxy iterator types.
-In the case of `vector<bool>`, the dereference operator returns an object that is implicitly convertible to `bool`, which can bind to `const bool&`.
+In the case of `vector<bool>`, the dereference operator returns an object that is implicitly convertible to `bool`, which can bind to `const bool&`, so `vector<bool>`'s iterators are `Readable`.

 But once again we are caught out by move-only types.
 A `zip` view that zips together a `vector<unique_ptr<int>>` and a `vector<int>` has the following associated types: